getodk/docs/odkx-src/sync-endpoint-cloud-setup.rst

   .. image:: /img/setup-azure/azure4.png
     :width: 600

 3. Scroll down and select your authentication type.
 We highly recommend that use an SSH key for authentication.
 Copy and paste your SSH key username, and the key itself.
-Azure now provides an option to automatically generate an SSH key pair which can be stored for future use to connect to the virtual machine.

   Use the `following resource <https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/create-with-openssh/>`_ to learn more about creating an SSH key.

+  Alternatively, Azure now provides an option to automatically generate an SSH key pair (As highlighted in the figure below).
+This key .pem file can then be directly downloaded to the user's computer for future use to connect to the virtual machine.

   .. image:: /img/setup-azure/azure5.png
     :width: 600